SONofaLEGEND/NestJS_Auth_API/README.md

 User data authentication API for Login, Sign-up and other CRUD operations.
 Written in NestJS (Typescript), with strategy from Passport, Token service from JWT, password encryption from Bcrypt and storage MongoDB.

-### V1.0
+### V1.0 - Initial commit

 - User Register and Login functionality added.
 - Function for issuing JWT on login/register
 - User validation
 - Password Encryption

-### Future Updates
+### V1.1 - Second commit

-- Other CRUD functionalities such as editing user information, deleting user data etc.
+- Added user updation and deletion with the use of id

 ### DEMO